 — CPAC (@CPAC_TV) June 2, 2017

 Canadian voters reject the Charlottetown Accord in a national referendum.

 The “NO” side narrowly wins a Quebec referendum on independence from Canada:

 The House of Commons passes a motion by a vote of 265 to 16: That this House recognize that the Québécois form a nation within a united Canada.

 Intergovernmental Affairs Minister Michael Chong resigns from cabinet in opposition to the motion.

 Watch CPAC’s full coverage from that historic day:

 The life of Sir John A. Macdonald, a Father of Confederation and Canada’s first prime minister:

 Danielle Young looked at Sir George-Étienne Cartier, another Father of Confederation, ahead of the 200th anniversary of his birth in 2014:

 P.E.I.
-Senator Diane Griffin presented the bill at committee on June 8, along with historian Edward MacDonald:
+Senator Diane Griffin presented the bill at committee, along with historian Edward MacDonald: